-A series of freshman orientation programs is offered during the summer months for the summer and fall enrollment and in January for the spring enrollment.
-These small-group sessions are designed to acquaint new students with campus facilities and services and give individual students opportunities to confer with advisors about academic programs.
-Attendance at each session is limited, and advance reservations are necessary.
-Details of the program - including available dates, costs and reservation forms - are sent out with acceptance letters and upon request.
-Reservations should be requested early so that convenient dates may be selected.
+A freshman orientation program is offered during August for the fall enrollment and in January for the spring enrollment.
+These sessions are designed to acquaint new students with campus facilities and services and give individual students opportunities to confer with advisors about academic programs.
+Details of the orientation programs can be found at www.lsco.edu or by logging on to MyLSCO.edu with username and password.